 The Research Management Office is currently liaising with key funders to ascertain any impacts.

 All international travel for University-related activities is prohibited.
-The University will not allow any travel, domestic or international, without prior authority from the Acting Vice-Chancellor.
+The University will not allow any international travel without prior authority from the Vice-Chancellor.

 We are aware that travel to conferences has had to be suspended.
 Lincoln University will work with students and their supervisors to determine whether funding will be available for future travel.

 If you are currently overseas conducting research for your PhD or MSc, your Dean/Director should have already been in touch with you regarding your options.
 Please keep in touch with your supervisor and your Dean of Faculty or Director of Centre so that these records can be maintained.